dianaantanyan/bouncing-balls/README.md

 - **Realistic Gravity Simulation:** Circles are influenced by gravity, resulting in a lifelike falling effect.
 - **Dynamic Trails:** Trails behind each circle gradually fade, creating a captivating visual effect.
 - **Damping Effect:** Circles exhibit a damping effect upon colliding with the canvas bottom.

+## .
+To run the app , execute the following command:   npm run dev